 If your student is participating in the Outdoor Explorers field trip, they are running a bit late.
 Expected return is between 2:00-2:10 at the elementary school in the front.

-JOB POSTING: Health Aide at K-8/High School We are currently seeking applicants for a health aide to work with our school nurses to serve students with health issues/concerns and assist with COVID-19-related tasks such as contact tracing.
-This is a full-time position for the remainder of the 2021-2022 school year.
-Applicants must meet qualifications to be a school paraprofessional.
-Those qualifications are as follows: At least 19 years of age ONE of the following: -Associate’s degree or higher -60 semester hours of coursework -High School Diploma or GED and a score of 460 or higher on the ETS Parapro -High School Diploma or GED and the following scores on the ACT Workkeys: Applied Mathematics/Applied Math (with a score of 4) Reading for information/Workplace Documents (with a score of 4) To apply, please complete a Support Staff Application.
-A District 300 Support Staff Application may be picked up from the District Office or can be accessed and downloaded from our website at this link: https://www.duquoinschools.org/browse/53919 .
-Applications may be returned by e-mail to Administrative Assistant Denise Hirsch at firstname.lastname@example.org or turned in at the District Office at 845 E. Jackson St. Applications should be turned in by 4:00 PM on Friday, October 1, 2021.
-If you have any questions regarding the position, please call the Du Quoin CUSD 300 office at 542-3856.
+JOB POSTINGS for 2022-2023 school year: Instructional Aide Position Individual Student Aide Position We are currently seeking applicants for an instructional aide position which will serve students at our high school and an individual student aide position.
+These are full-time positions and individual health insurance is provided to our full-time employees.
+Applicants for the aide positions must meet the qualifications to be a school paraprofessional in Illinois.
+Those qualifications are as follows: - At least 19 years of age - ONE of the following: Associate’s degree or higher OR 60 semester hours of coursework OR high school diploma/GED and a score of 460 or higher on the ETS Parapro test OR high school diploma/GED and the following scores on the ACT Workkeys test: Applied Mathematics/Applied Math (with a score of 4) Reading for information/Workplace Documents (with a score of 4) To apply, please complete a Support Staff Application.
+A District 300 Support Staff Application can be accessed and downloaded from our website at this link: https://www.duquoinschools.org/browse/53919 .
+Applications may be returned by e-mail to Administrative Assistant Denise Hirsch at firstname.lastname@example.org or turned in at the District Office at 845 E. Jackson St. Applications should be turned in by 3:00 PM on Wednesday, June 15, 2022.
+If you have any questions regarding the positions, please call the Du Quoin CUSD 300 office at 542-3856.